metagov/govbase/README.md

 Go to the [docs page](https://github.com/thelastjosh/govbase/blob/master/documentation.md).

 ## Getting involved
 Govbase is a crowdsourced, community effort.
 We’re always looking for more editors, contributors, and research partners.
-If you would like to get involved, or if you have an existing mapping project that you’d like to integrate, get in touch!
+If you would like to do research with Govbase, contribute data, or if you have an existing mapping project that you’d like to integrate, please get in touch!

 ## License
 The contents of this repo are available under a MIT license.
 The data set itself is available under a [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).